 As with human ethnicities, some cultures have more variations than others.
 Same with dogs.
-Unlike the Maltese breed for instance, where all Maltese have the same color hair and build, Labrador retrievers have many color and hair length combinations.
+Take the Maltese breed, for instance, all Maltese have the same color hair and build, Labrador Retrievers have many color and hair length combinations.

-Same thing with Rottweilers.
-There’s no mistaking a rottweiler, and they all come in the same colors and mostly in the same body range.
+Same thing with Rottweilers there’s no mistaking a Rottweiler.
+All of them come in the same colors and mostly in the same body range.

-When it comes to temperaments, again, as with people, the dogs adapt and are influenced by their surrounding culture.
+When it comes to the Labrador’s temperament, again, as with people, the dog adapts and is influenced by their surrounding culture.
 As you will see in the comparisons below, the differences in the two breeds correlate to generalities about the differences in the American versus British cultures.

-They also needed them to have a very soft mouth, a friendly demeanor, and most important a double coat so that they would not freeze up like a log the instant they jump into a cold lake, or sea.
+They also needed American Labs to have a very soft mouth, a friendly demeanor, and most important a double coat so that they would not freeze up like a log the instant they jump into a cold lake, or the sea.

 Most Energetic Labrador?

 The differences between American and English Labradors go beyond appearance.
 Can you guess which one is more energetic?

 Being bred for work, the American labrador is still a great family pet but they have a higher energy level than her English counterpart.
 You probably guessed it, right?